mfessenden/SKTiled/docs/Tutorial/Properties.md

-      color               (String)    - hex string to override color. zPosition           (Float)     - used to manually override layer zPosition. gridColor           (Color)     - hex string used for visualizing the tile grid.
+      color               (String)    - hex string to override color. zPosition           (Float)     - used to manually override layer zPosition. gridColor           (Color)     - hex string used for visualizing the tile grid. isDynamic           (Bool)      - creates a collision object from the layer's border.

     SKObjectGroup:
       lineWidth           (Float)     - object line width.